latimagine/statismo/modules/ITK/cli/statismo-fit-image.md

 # NAME

-statismo-fit-image - fits a model iteratively to an image.
+statismo-fit-image - fits a model iteratively to an image

 # SYNOPSIS